top of page

 Overall, the goal is to empower you with techniques and strategies to succeed in various area of life.
 By focusing on enhancing self-regulation, executive functioning, and self-efficacy, you will be able to reach your potential and achieve a greater sense well-being.

-Occupational therapy vs traditional psychotherapy?
+Occupational therapy vs traditional psychotherapy or coaching

 bottom of page